EasoncoderTW/Python_tutorial/Lesson7/Readme.md

 print(x)       # Error: NameError: name 'x' is not defined
 ```

-### Global Scope
+### Global Scope: The Wizard’s Domain 🌍
-Variables defined outside any function are in the global scope and can be accessed from anywhere in the code.
+Variables outside any function are accessible everywhere.
 ```python
 x = 10